kristofe/wm_mariokart64/dataset/README.md

 ### **Step 2: Setup BizHawk QuickStates**
 The `Play.Lua` script automatically resets the game to the quickstate in slot 1 when the track has completed 3 laps.

 Make sure to save a State in that slot at the beginning of the race, to allow the script to reset.
+To do so press SHIFT + F1 when the race starts.

 This dataset collection format only currently supports "screenshot mode".
 (It is enabled by default, so you should not encounter any issue with this.)
 ---